MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-custom-action-project-item-with-an-item-template-part-1.md

 -   Debugging and testing the project item.

  This is a stand-alone walkthrough.
 After you complete this walkthrough, you can enhance the project item by adding a wizard to the item template.
-For more information, see [Walkthrough: Creating a Custom Action Project Item with an Item Template, Part 2](../sharepoint/walkthrough-creating-a-custom-action-project-item-with-an-item-template-part-2.md).
+For more information, see [Walkthrough: Create a custom action project item with an item template, Part 2](../sharepoint/walkthrough-creating-a-custom-action-project-item-with-an-item-template-part-2.md).

 > [!NOTE]
 >  You can download a sample from [Github](https://github.com/SharePoint/PnP/tree/master/Samples/Workflow.Activities) that shows how to create custom activities for a workflow.